 Once sales reps connect their calendars, bots can book meetings for qualified leads directly from conversations.
 Your sales team will appreciate waking up to calendars full of high-quality meetings.

 Bots can guide leads to pieces of content or collateral that will answer their questions or suggest personal solutions.
 And they can nurture leads to the next stage by further qualifying who they are and delivering relevant content over time.
+This is one of the key differences of conversational marketing vs traditional inbound marketing.

 You’ve already read about some of the positive results many different businesses have been able to achieve through conversational marketing.
 But those aren’t the only benefits you can expect.